ndywicki/sonar-multimodule-maven/README.md

 # Maven multi-modules for SonarQube

-Sample project to help the ticket investigation.
+Sample project linked to the topic [community.sonarsource-37876](https://community.sonarsource.com/t/maven-multi-modules-with-sonarqube/37876).

 This is a Maven multi-modules with a Spring Boot 2 `backend` an Angular `frontend`.